This post was last updated in January 2023.

 Ultimately I think people will remember your energy and attitude at these things far more than your outfit — so do what you have to do to look awake and alive and feel fresh enough to meet a zillion new people and express excitement for working on their projects.

-(For me this becomes a mix of “put on Touche Éclat and a highlighter like Haloscope or High Beam while listening to a crazy upbeat, silly song like Rock Me Amadeus” — but for you this may look different.
-Some of my favorite makeup products for faking a good night’s sleep may be helpful here.)
+As far as makeup for desk to dinner, I always like to put on Touche Éclat and a highlighter like Haloscope or High Beam while listening to a crazy upbeat, silly song like Rock Me Amadeus — but for you this may look different.
+I also feel like refreshing my brow and cheek makeup is important!
+Some of my favorite makeup products for faking a good night's sleep may also be helpful here.

 {related: the line between wedding wear and office wear}